 - Structuring of time.
 Films rarely unfold in real time.
 Directors use a range of production elements to structure time in a way that suits the narrative and engages the audience. identify a scene from each of the narratives you have studied and explain how time is structured.
 Useful terminology for describing the structuring of time includes: linear, non-linear, montage, fast motion, slow motion, time-lapse, jump cuts, reversed footage, flash frame, split screen, parallel editing, speed ramping, superimposition, wipe by cut, audio match cut, visual match cut.

-- Genre.
-Consider the relationship between the narratives you are studying and the genres that they belong to.
+- Genre conventions.
+Consider the relationship between the narratives you are studying and their generic conventions.
 Some filmmakers deliberately play on expectations of genre to engage audiences.
 There are other cases when audiences enjoy narratives because they conform closely to genre conventions.
 Identify the genres of the films you have studied and make a list of the production and story elements that audiences expect in each genre, e.g. in a romantic comedy, audiences usually expect a happy resolution and in horror films audiences expect the director to use low key lighting.
 Describe one scene from each narrative that best exemplifies its genre.

 - Organise revision notes.
 When you finish studying your narrative texts, it’s time to organise your notes.
 When you start revision, it’s a good idea to have a concise and well-organised collection of notes that you can refer to.
 This isn’t a matter of simply putting all of your notes in one folder or photocopying pages from your textbook.
 Actively rewriting your notes means that this becomes a useful revision activity in itself.
 Make sure you have a clear and detailed example of every production and story element.
 Don’t forget to cover genre, reception context and audience engagement as well!

 - Practice SAC.
-It is likely that your teacher will get you to sit a practice Narrative SAC in class time.
+It is likely that your teacher will get you to sit a practice Narrative and Ideology SAC in class time.
 That shouldn’t stop you from getting a little practice in beforehand.
-Ask your teacher for copies of previous SACs and practice answering these questions in your own time.
+Ask your teacher for sample SACs and answer these questions in your own time.
 Compare your answers with friends and discuss how you can improve your responses.

 Production Design Plan: Film